Holiday travel plans in flux as Americans weigh Omicron risk | Health

 Americans are facing a second Christmas of upended holiday plans, with a surge in COVID-19 infections fueled by the now-dominant Omicron variant forcing some people to cancel their travel and fret about whether it is safe to visit loved ones.
 Carmen Rivera and her fiancee Jasmine Maisonet made the painful decision to cancel their flights to visit family in Florida and Puerto Rico after Maisonet was exposed to an infected co-worker and tested positive for COVID-19.

+"We are in a very different place than we were a year ago.
+We have vaccines, we have boosters and we have all of the science that demonstrates that prevention, interventions like masking in indoor settings work to mitigate the spread of this virus," she said.
 President Joe Biden said on Tuesday https://www.reuters.com/world/us/omicron-surges-biden-expand-testing-warn-unvaccinated-2021-12-21 that vaccinated people should follow precautions but feel comfortable celebrating the holidays with family and traveling as planned, despite the Omicron wave.

-"You know you've done the right thing," Biden said.
-"Enjoy the holiday season."
+Long Island insurance broker Lori Eves considered the risk and refused to let Omicron ruin her trip to Paris with her retired mother this month.
+The two women had the Palace of Versailles nearly all to themselves on Friday.
+"I'm not really worried,” Eves, 42, said as she took a tour of the palace outside the French capital.
+“We're both vaccinated and boosted and we just, you know, we felt safe.”

-He emphasized that unvaccinated people are at a much higher risk of dying from the virus and should get vaccinated.
-Travel companies are betting vaccinated Americans will heed Biden's advice and have retained a rosy outlook on this year's holiday season, riding the momentum from a rebound in U.S. travel over Thanksgiving.
+TRAVEL ESTIMATES OPTIMISTIC Travel companies are betting vaccinated Americans will follow through on their plans and have retained a rosy outlook on this year's holiday season, riding the momentum from a rebound in U.S. travel over Thanksgiving.

 The American Automobile Association estimates that 109 million Americans will hit the road, board a plane or otherwise travel more than 50 miles between Dec.
 23 and Jan.
 2, marking a 34% increase from 2020, according to a statement from AAA.
 However, AAA spokesperson Ellen Edmonds said that estimate was compiled before Dec.
 14, and the spike in cases that has occurred since might prompt cancellations.

 The Transportation Security Administration screened more than 2 million passengers through the nation's airports each day from Dec.
 16-Dec.
 20, which is about double the number of people who passed through airports on those dates in 2020 and almost as many as in 2019.
-The agency said it expects to screen 30 million people between Monday and Jan.
-3. Eric Hrubant, owner of the travel agency CIRE Travel in New York City, said business hasn't dropped off like it did during the height of the pandemic.
-But he said was working to provide his cautious clients with information so they could make "an educated decision" about whether to travel.

-Hrubant said he hoped to keep his 10 employees on payroll, which he managed to do through August during the wave of cases from the Delta variant.
-When he heard of the Omicron variant spreading even more rapidly, his first thought was, "'Oh dear God, I can't go through this again.'"
-Long Island insurance broker Lori Eves considered the risk and refused to let Omicron ruin her trip to Paris with her retired mother this month.
-The two women had the Palace of Versailles nearly all to themselves last Friday.

-"I'm not really worried," Eves, 42, said as she took a tour of the palace outside the French capital.
-"We're both vaccinated and boosted and we just, you know, we felt safe."
-'IS IT WORTH IT?'
+Delta Air Lines Inc's (DAL.N) chief executive asked the CDC https://www.reuters.com/business/aerospace-defense/delta-ceo-asks-cdc-cut-quarantine-time-breakthrough-covid-cases-2021-12-21 on Tuesday to shrink quarantine guidelines for fully vaccinated individuals who experience breakthrough COVID-19 infections, citing the impact on the company's workforce.
+New York City Mayor Bill de Blasio said on Wednesday that the Times Square New Years Eve celebration, which draws hundreds of thousands of people from around the world, was still on, although city officials were working with health experts to maximize safety.
+"We like to move that event forward so long we can do it safely," he told MSNBC.
+"We don't want to live in defeat or surrender to COVID.
+We got to really fight our way through it."

 Instead of the usual Christmas feast at a relative's house, surrounded by her children and family, Crutchley's holiday get-together now will happen over Zoom.
 "As long as we can see each other's faces and we can laugh, it'll be okay," she said.